NRC-Mila/OBELiX/README.md

 See the [`./benchmark`](https://github.com/NRC-Mila/OBELiX/tree/main/benchmark) folder for code to reproduce the experiments in the paper.

+## Data Analysis and Processing

+See the [`./data`](https://github.com/NRC-Mila/OBELiX/tree/main/data) folder for raw data as well as various data analysis and processing scripts.

 ## Citation

 If you use OBELiX, please cite [our paper](https://arxiv.org/abs/2502.14234)